nikibrown/bloc-grading-chrome-extension/README.md

 ### Installation instructions

-- Download or clone this repo
+- Download or clone this repo (If you download the zip you will need to unzip the file)
 - In Chrome go to [chrome://extensions/](chrome://extensions/)
 - Turn on developer mode
 - ![developer mode](http://nikib.ro/wn/screenshots/Extensions_2018-04-09_08-05-18.jpg)